Everyone may need extra cash as household wealth falls

 Household wealth plummeted

 Household wealth has been on a roller coaster ride throughout the last couple of years.
 This summer was dismal, as household wealth over all fell through the floor.
 The Federal Reserve, according to CNN, recently reported that after all debts, the net worth among all Americans had dropped 2.8 percent.
-That amounted to $1.5 trillion of instant cash down the drain.
+That amounted to $1.5 trillion of fast cash down the drain.
 Most of the evaporated value was held in stocks, mutual funds and retirement savings.
 Stocks on the open market were the hardest hit, as individual stocks lost $912 billion over the second quarter.

 The little real estate market that could